videojuicer/VideoJuicer-Wordpress-Plugin/videojuicer/readme.txt

 	Default Embed Dimensions: The default Width and Height to use when embeding video content.
 This is Pixels , please note you don't need to including the 'px' as above.

-$ Depending on the data been supplied by the VideoJuicer Oembed endpoint.
+$ Depending on the data been supplied by the Videojuicer Oembed endpoint.

 == Installation ==

-Installation instruction may change depending on VideoJuicer submitting the plugin to the wordpress plugin directory.
+Installation instruction may change depending on Videojuicer submitting the plugin to the wordpress plugin directory.

-1. Download the plugin from VideoJuicer's GitHub at
+1. Download the plugin from Videojuicer's GitHub at
 2. copy / upload the videojuicer directory to /wp-content/plugins/ so you end up with /wp-content/plugins/videojuicer
 3. Activate the plugin in the Wordpress admin area , normally located at /wp-admin
-4. Setup the defaults in Setting => VideoJuicer
+4. Setup the defaults in Setting => Videojuicer

 == Screenshots ==

-1. The Editor Showing the VideoJuicer button
+1. The Editor Showing the Videojuicer button
-2. The Editor Showing the VideoJuicer easy insert dialogue
+2. The Editor Showing the Videojuicer easy insert dialogue
 3. The Editor Showing the Shortcodes
 4. The Options Screen.